vrquaeler/ardupilot/libraries/AP_Scripting/applets/plane_follow.md

 The script adds the following parameters to control it's behaviour.
 It uses the existing FOLL parameters that are used for the Copter FOLLOW mode.
-In addition the following "ZPF" parameters are added: Z = scripting, P = Plane, F = Follow.
+In addition the following "FOLLP_" parameters are added: FOLL = Follow, P = Plane.

 ## FOLLP_FAIL_MODE